 Graduate Exercise Science Program

-The Master of Science Degree with an emphasis in exercise science requires students to complete a minimum of 30 hours of academic course work.
+The Master of Science Degree in exercise science requires students to complete a minimum of 30 hours of academic course work.
 The program allows students to elect from two degree-track options:

-- A thesis track includes course work and research experiences that involve completing a thesis in an area related to exercise physiology, kinesiology, motor learning, sports management, and other cognate areas.
+- A thesis track includes course work and research experiences that involve completing a thesis in an area related to exercise physiology and kinesiology.

 Exercise Science Facilities

 The Health, Kinesiology, and Sport Classrooms and Computer Lab are equipped with Smart Board® technology, projectors, and PCs with internet access.

 The Molecular and Biochemistry Exercise Research Laboratory is equipped with a number of biochemistry analyzers that can assay muscle tissue and various substrates, hormones, and gene expression (e.g., microplate reader, electrophoresis, real-time PCR, etc.).
 This lab has the capacity to conduct a vast array of biochemical and molecular biology techniques used in exercise physiology and nutrition research.